 Coronaviruses and Acute Respiratory Syndromes (COVID-19, MERS, and SARS)

-SARS-CoV-2 is a novel coronavirus identified as the cause of coronavirus disease 2019 (COVID-19) that began in Wuhan, China in late 2019 and spread worldwide.
+SARS-CoV-2 is a novel coronavirus that was first identified in Wuhan, China in late 2019 as the cause of coronavirus disease 2019 (COVID-19) and spread worldwide.

 MERS-CoV was identified in 2012 as the cause of Middle East respiratory syndrome (MERS).